r4d4m4n71s/cicd_tools/README.md

    cicd_tools app
    ```

-3. The tool will detect your project type and display appropriate options:
+3. The tool will detect your project type and display appropriate options with enhanced styling:
    ```
    App Menu - my-project

    ?
 Select an action: (Use arrow keys)
-    > Manage Environment - Manage the project environment Install - Install the project
+    > 🔧 Manage Environment - Manage the project environment
+      📥 Install - Install the project
-      Test - Run tests
+      🧪 Test - Run tests
-      Build - Build the project
+      🏗️ Build - Build the project
-      Clean - Clean build artifacts
+      🧹 Clean - Clean build artifacts
-      Help - Show help for project operations Back/Exit
+      ℹ️ Help - Show help for project operations
+      ↩️ Back/Exit
    ```

 4. Select an action to perform.